 The term ‘gable’ refers to the triangular shape that is formed when the two pitched areas of your roof meet.
 It makes sense then that a gable style roof is basically one side up and the other side down similar to the roof on a traditional dog house.

 Did you know?
 Roofing contractors love gable roofs, because gable shape entails covering only two flat surfaces without any hips or valleys, which means that virtually any type of roofing material can be used.

 The gable design is available in almost any type of roof pitch, from low-slope ranch style homes to steep A-frames.

 One of the only major problems with a gable roof is that they hang over creating eaves which are ripe for peeling off completely under strong winds.

 One of the biggest problems with the gable roof style is that the two ends of the two house will have no shade or cover because there are only two roofing surfaces.
 A hipped roof is the style of a roof shape that fixes such a problem.
 A hip roof is defined as ‘when all sides slope downwards towards the walls’.

 Hipped roofs usually have four sides – two with triangular shapes and two with trapezoids.
 One of the difficulties with a hipped roof is matching materials between the sides and ends.
 They do perform better in high wind areas however, especially the steeper the pitch.

 Gablet (Dutch gable)

 A casserole of roofs that solves the individual problems created in both the gabled and hipped design is the gablet (UK) or Dutch gable (North America) design.

 A gablet basically puts a gabled roof on top of a hipped roof.
 The result is easier access to the lower portion (hipped) of the roof with the added benefits of natural light and attic or bedroom space (gable).
-Most types of materials can be used in a Dutch gable roof and in fact using variations in colors or types actually adds a nice contrast.
+Most types of materials such as asphalt shingles and metal roofing can be used in a Dutch gable roof and in fact using variations in colors or types, actually adds a nice contrast.